System Settings - General

 These settings allow you to rescale FL Studio's vectorial Graphical User Interface (GUI), including separate options for pop-ups, menus and the cursor.
 GUI up-scaling is intended for use with high resolution displays.
 NOTE: Native and VST plugin GUIs can also be rescaled as described below.

 - Language - Choose a display language for the FL Studio user interface and (most) Image-Line plugins.
+NOTE: After changing the language, a Toolbar Language Icon will be added.

 - Note names - Choose the language/convention used to display Note Names in the Piano roll and other places.